The Ultimate Guide to Asian Flush & Asian Glow: Cures, Remedies, SupplementsMay 8th 2018

 Besides the lobster-red face (and sometimes upper body) that has become almost proverbial, largely thanks to anime, the condition can make those afflicted by it exhibit a number of other uncomfortable Asian flush symptoms:

 Did we just more or less describe the symptoms of being drunk?
 Well, yes, but the difference is that Asian flush can happen from as little as one sip, and the person doesn’t even have to be drunk while experiencing them.
-Around 45% of East Asians get the redness after consuming only one to two drinks, which usually occurs either right away, or up to an hour after their first sip.
+Around 45% of East Asians get the redness and laboured breathing after consuming only one to two drinks, which usually occurs either right away, or up to an hour after their first sip.
 Less than 10% are unlucky enough to experience the most severe kind of Asian Flush - they get the symptoms after as little as a quarter cup of beer or wine.

 So before we go on to conclude that certain people just can’t seem to hold their liquor, let’s look at the facts.